Prarthana Behere

 Prarthana Behere (born 5 January 1983) is an Indian actress who works in Hindi television and Hindi and Marathi films.
-She starts her career at 16 and is known for her role in the Hindi television show Pavitra Rishta as Vaishali Manohar Karanjkar.
+She started her career at 16 and is known for her role in the Zee TV television show Pavitra Rishta as Vaishali Karanjkar.
 She is the winner of 9X Jhakaas Heroine Hunt Season 1.
-She debuted on Marathi television in 2021 playing Neha Kamat in Zee Marathi's Mazhi Tuzhi Reshimgath.
+She debuted on Marathi television in 2021 playing lead character as Neha Kamat in Zee Marathi's Mazhi Tuzhi Reshimgath.